manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 | Figure 4: Value Learning|

-In Value learning the approach is that find maximum Q-value from a specific state.
-Since is very hard for a human to compute the Q value,  we use aneural networks to achieve q values and then select the maximum q value
+In Value learning the approach is that find maximum **Q-value** from a specific state.
+Since is very hard for a human to compute the Q value,  we use aneural networks to achieve **Q-values** and then select the maximum **Q-value**

 |![_config.yml]({{ site.baseurl }}/images/RL/DQN.png)|
 |:--:|